Selecting A Sharpening Stone:

 The most traditional oil stones are natural stones made from Novaculite.
 These natural stones are quarried in Arkansas and processed to make what we call Arkansas Stones.
 These stones are separated into different grades related to the density and the finish a stone produces on a blade.
 The coarsest of them are called Washita.
 The Washita is not often used these days because it is very soft.
 The finer grades are called Soft Arkansas, Hard Arkansas, Hard Black Arkansas and Hard Translucent Arkansas.
 These natural oil stones can produce a polished edge, but tend to cut more slowly than man-made stones.
 The Hard Black Arkansas and Hard Translucent are more rare and are therefore more expensive.

 The Aluminum Oxide oil stones are a very popular man made choice.
 The most popular are called India Stone which are made by Norton.
 These stones can cut fast, and can also produce a fine edge on tools and knives.
 The grading system for these stones is generally labeled fine, medium, and coarse.
 These stones are often brown or orange in color.
-The when compared with the Arkansas stones, Aluminum Oxide (India Stone) are more coarse.
+When compared with the Arkansas stones, Aluminum Oxide (India Stones) are more coarse.
 The India Stones are used in conjunction with Arkansas Stones to cover all levels of coarseness.

 The fastest cutting oil stones are made of Silicon Carbide.
 The silicon carbide stones made by Norton are called Crystolon stones.
 These stones are also labeled fine, medium, and coarse.
 They are usually gray in color.
 While these stones will not produce an edge as fine as the India or natural stones, the fast cutting makes them ideal for initial coarse sharpening.
 Because they sharpen quickly, it a common practice to use the Coarse Crystolon and then progress to an India Stone and then to finish up on an Arkansas Stone.